eth-clients/history-endpoints/README.md

 This repository is based on the template from [eth-clients/checkpoint-sync-endpoints](https://github.com/eth-clients/checkpoint-sync-endpoints), adapted to list **Ethereum execution layer historical data providers** instead of Beacon Chain checkpoint sync sources.

-Thanks to the **Ethereum Foundation DevOps team** and the broader **Ethereum community** for supporting decentralized historical data distribution.
+Thanks to the broader **Ethereum community** for supporting decentralized historical data distribution.

 ---